UIUC-ECE374B/su25/_labs/Lab19.md

 ---
-title: Lab 19 - NP-completeness I
+title: Lab 19 - Reductions
 placeholder: false
 back-color: faf4fa
 card-link: LabLink19
 # subtitle: And a subtitle
-description: We explore a few simple reductions to prove that a problem is NP-hard.
-Special emphasis on the SAT problem.
+description: We begin with a discussion of reductions and show how one can solve novel problems using known solutions from standard problems.
 people:
 layout: post
 no-link: true  # stops link to page
-deliverydate: 2023-04-12
+deliverydate: 2023-11-03
-link-questions: /materials/labs/lab19.pdf
+link-questions:
-link-solutions: /materials/labs/lab19-sol.pdf
+link-solutions:
 ---